607 S. Mathews Ave.

 Urbana, IL 61801

-Linguistic Anthropology, Sociolinguistics, African Diaspora Studies
+Linguistic Anthropology and Sociolinguistics, Cultural Anthropology, African Diaspora Studies

 I've worked extensively with young urbanites in Monrovia, Liberia and Philadelphia, PA in the US, and I'm in the early stages of a new project with my cultural community: the Gullah/Geechee of coastal and insular South Carolina.